semaphoreci/docs/docs/reference/semaphore-changelog.md

 - A new version of CLI v0.16.0 has been released.
    - You can change the initial pipeline file of your project.
    - A fix for debug jobs from Pull Request/Tags has been released.
-This bug caused differences in Environmens Variables between job and debug sessions.
+This bug caused differences in Environment Variables between job and debug sessions.
 - Visual Workflow Builder is now part of the project setup.

 ### Week of September 16, 2019

 - New feature: Artifacts.
-Persistent storage of final CI/CD deliverables, intermediary assets and files for debugging.
+Persistent storage of final CI/CD deliverables, intermediary assets, and files for debugging.
 Now in public beta.
     - [Learn more about use cases](https://docs.semaphoreci.com/essentials/artifacts/) and [how to use the artifacts CLI](https://docs.semaphoreci.com/reference/artifact-cli-reference/).